-In preparing this guide we have assumed that only Legal & General's Discretionary Trust is to be used in conjunction with Legal & General's protection policies.
-We can also provide Flexible (interest in possession) Trust deeds, Absolute Trust deeds and a Survivor's Discretionary Trust (for use with joint life first death policies only).
-The information in this guide does not apply to business protection; Legal & General have separate literature for business protection.
+In preparing this guide we have assumed that only Legal & General's Survivor's Discretionary Trust is to be used in conjunction with Legal & General's joint life, first death protection policies.
+We can also provide deeds for joint life, first death policies where the survivor does not wish to receive the death benefit, Flexible (interest in possession) Trust deeds and Absolute Trust deeds.

+The information in this guide does not apply to business protection, Legal & General have separate literature for business protection.
 Please see your financial adviser for more details.